- Naomi Stephens | Permaculture Designer

 Uses for wild violet

-Wild violet (Viola sororia) is a common spring-flowering plant that is native to North America.
-Though it is often considered a weed, wild violet has a number of uses.
+Wild violet (Viola sororia) is a common spring-flowering plant native to North America.
+Though it is often considered a weed, wild violet has several uses.
 The leaves can be used in salads or cooked as a green vegetable, and the flowers can be candied or used to make violet syrup.
 Violet extract is also commonly used as a flavoring agent in food and cosmetics.
 In addition, wild violets have been used in traditional medicine for their purported ability to treat respiratory disorders, skin problems, and even cancer.
 While more research is needed to confirm these claims, there is no doubt that wild violet is a versatile plant with a long history of use.

 Wild violet folklore and history